Kyle MacDonnell

-Ruth Kyle MacDonnell (c.
-1922 - September 28, 2004) was an American model, singer, and actress.
+Ruth Kyle MacDonnell (May 13, 1922 - September 28, 2004) was an American model, singer, and actress.
 She was featured as a "Television Ingenue" on the front page of Life magazine's May 31, 1948, issue.

 Early years

-The daughter of Mr. and Mrs. George B. MacDonnell of Larned, Kansas, she graduated from Larned High School and Kansas State College and did post-graduate study at Ward-Belmont College, where she was a member of the Glee Club.
+MacDonnell was born in Austin, Texas, the daughter of Mr. and Mrs. George B. MacDonnell of Larned, Kansas.
+She graduated from Larned High School and Kansas State College and did post-graduate study at Ward-Belmont College, where she was a member of the Glee Club.

 Career

 In September 1945, MacDonnell was named Miss Nashville Air Transport Command, making her the group's "official sweetheart and pin-up girl".
 A contemporary newspaper account of the event reported that thousands of people were turned away from the "jam-packed" War Memorial Auditorium in which MacDonnell was selected over 26 other contestants.
 The win gained national attention for MacDonnell and worldwide distribution of her photograph to ATC stations.